 Each year, it curates a selection of the best contemporary French films, including comedies, dramas, documentaries and much more.
 Blockbusters and independent films alike screen over six weeks in eight cities: Sydney, Melbourne, Adelaide, Canberra, Brisbane, Byron Bay, Perth and, for the first time this year, Hobart.
 The Festival also includes glamorous opening nights, Q&As and special events with renowned figures of French cinema.

-Our 2015 Patrons, Margaret and David, have kindly decided to honour the Festival with their expertise by selecting 7 films from the line-up.
+Our 2015 Patrons, Margaret Pomeranz and David Stratton, have kindly decided to honour the Festival with their expertise by selecting the following 7 films from the line-up.

 3 Hearts by Benoît Jacquot